 We continue our “Logicify for Logicify” series of articles, in which we share our internal projects and initiatives.
 Previous article described our crafted IoT solution for office weather monitoring.
 Today we’d like to talk about the project internally known as Logicify Office Dashboard.

 The third article in “Logicify Monitoring Tools” series talks about Grafana, a software we use both for internal and external projects to visualize and analyze the data about system state and performance.

 Logicify CTO, Dmitry Berezovsky, introduced our solution for air quality control at a local software development conference earlier this year.
 We made some progress and enhancements since then.
 This post discusses how the solution was built phase by phase.

-This is the second article in “Logicify Monitoring Tools” series.
-It talks about Graylog, a software we use to manage the logs and analyze the data received from web applications.
-The article could be of interest to CTOs, developers and DevOps, system administrators and Project Managers.
+The second article in “Logicify Monitoring Tools” series talks about Graylog, a software we use to manage the logs and analyze structured data received from web applications.

 The aim of any software company (and Logicify is not an exception) is to deliver healthy and reliable products.
 While a product’s reliability and performance rely on the team of developers and QAs, what does the “health” of a product depend on?